Misaghlb/EV-Translator-AI/README.md

 - **Selected Text Translation**: Select any text on any website and a translate button will appear, allowing you to translate the selected text into your chosen language.
 - **PDF Translation**: Translate the currently visible page or specific sections of PDF files into your chosen language.
 - **Automatic Language Detection**: The system automatically detects the language of the text and translates it to your selected language.
-- **Dark Mode Compatibility**: The extension's UI adapts to Twitter's light and dark modes.
 - **Custom Translation Prompt**: Users can enter their own prompt for translation to adjust the model and tone according to their needs.

 ### Installation